August 24, 2016

 Choosing a right tool can help an Organization in the following ways:

 Test tool selection largely depends on the technology that the AUT is built on.
 A specific test tool might be pretty popular in its own space but might fail to address the testing needs for certain types of applications.
 For ex.
 QTP is a famous test automation tool but it cannot support Informatica so it cannot be used to test applications built on Informatica.
 Every tool has its own set of pros and cons.
-Before starting to invest in a particular test tool it is important to do a fine print reading to find out ìWhat a tool canít doî.
-Generally, itís a common trend for all tools, open source or commercial, to highlight how mighty a certain tool is.
-What is often hidden under the hood are the things it canít do.
+Before starting to invest in a particular test tool, it is important to do a fine print reading to find out ìWhat a tool canít doî.
+Generally, it is a common trend for all tools, open source or commercial, to highlight how mighty a certain tool is.
+What is often hidden under the hood are the things it cannot do.
 Before selecting an automation tool, it is highly advised to understand the technology that the application is built on and the test requirements.
-For instance, one may want to find out whether the application testing requires only functional or both functional and performance testing.
-There are some applications that also require Image testing/verification etc. Answers to these questions will help to gauge whether those requirements are fulfilled by a particular test tool.
+For instance, one may want to determine whether the application testing requires only functional or both functional and performance testing.
+Some applications also require Image testing/verification etc. Answers to these questions will help to gauge whether those requirements are fulfilled by a particular test tool.
 Few common points to ponder upon are:

 This requirement is necessitated by the growing number of platforms day by day.
-Application developers have the inherent implicit requirement to support the application on all possible platforms which thereby imposes the requirement on testing such an application deployments on all supported platforms.
-Even in one variant of the platform there are various versions that need to be supported.
-For example, if a desktop application claims to support Windows, then it has to run on Windows 7 (32 bit/64 bit), Windows XP etc., or on Linux, then various flavors of Linux like RHEL, Ubuntu etc. Similarly, a mobile application could be supported on Android, iOS, Windows Mobile etc. For an automation tool this is an implicit requirement that once a test script or test case is written, it should be able to test the application on all supported platforms with a minimal change say in a configuration file.
+Application developers have the inherent, implicit requirement to support the application on all possible platforms, which thereby imposes the requirement to test such application deployments on all supported platforms.
+Even in one variant of the platform, various versions need to be supported.
+For example, if a desktop application claims to support Windows, then it has to run on Windows 7 (32-bit/64-bit), Windows XP etc., or on Linux, then various flavours of Linux like RHEL, Ubuntu etc. Similarly, a mobile application could be supported on Android, iOS, Windows Mobile etc. For an automation tool this is an implicit requirement that once a test script or test case is written, it should be able to test the application on all supported platforms with a minimal change, say in a configuration file.
 While setting the goal for an automation tool, therefore, it becomes imperative to carry out an extensive study to ensure that it has support for doing cross-platform testing for all required platforms with maximum reuse of the test scripts.

 This factor becomes very important once the tool has been selected and deployed or implemented.
 Before a tool is finalized, it should be considered how the end users will perceive it.
 This can be achieved by creating variations, gauging the impact of the tool and learning about its end users.
 These steps have to be considered before arriving at an automation tool that is targeted to address the needs of the organization and a more generic testing group.
 For instance, based on the complexity of the tool, the usage stage could either be painful or an appreciative phase.
 Few questions that should be asked from usage perspective are as follows: